yegor256/blog/_drafts/takes-architecture.md

 Accept-Language: en-US,en;q=0.8,ru;q=0.6,uk;q=0.4
 {% endhighlight %}

-The client (Google Chrome browser, for example) is sending this text into the connection established.
-It connects to the port 8080 at `localhost` and as soon as the connection is ready it immediately sends this text into it.
-And waits for response.
+The client (the Google Chrome browser, for example) passes this text into the connection established.
+It connects to port 8080 at `localhost`, and as soon as the connection is ready, it immediately sends this text into it, then waits for a response.

-Our job is to create an HTTP response, using the information we get in the request.
-If our server is very primitive, we can basically ignore all the information in the request and just return "hello, world!" to all requests (I'm using [`IOUtils`](https://commons.apache.org/proper/commons-io/apidocs/org/apache/commons/io/IOUtils.html) for simplicity):
+Our job is to create an HTTP response using the information we get in the request.
+If our server is very primitive, we can basically ignore all the information in the request and just return "Hello, world!" to all requests (I'm using [`IOUtils`](https://commons.apache.org/proper/commons-io/apidocs/org/apache/commons/io/IOUtils.html) for simplicity):